 Similar to the other two institutions, the KIA handles all types of commercial disputes between local and foreign companies.

-A 2.4 Astana Financial Center
+A.2.4 IAC of AIFC

 In addition to the above arbitration institutions, a new international arbitration institution was launched on 1 January 2017.